See Who is Logging in on Shared Windows Accounts

 - Legacy reasons / old habits die hard.
 If a predecessor used many shared accounts, the next person may be tasked with unravelling the shared accounts still in use due to old habits.

-Risks of sharing accounts.
+Risks of shared computer and/or login accounts.

 - Users need access to their desktop applications: having to memorize different kiosk computer login combinations, type, then do it again for the program is a huge waste of time.